dianiz/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 participate in the discussion only with other members of the same group (either the same cohort or the same enrollment track).

+.. note:: You can choose only one group type by which to divide discussions, even if your course uses cohorts and also has multiple enrollment tracks.

-For example, you have two enrollment tracks in your course ("Audit" and "Verified").
-If you choose to divide discussions based on enrollment track groups, and specify that a course-wide discussion topic called "Assignments" is divided, then although all learners see the topic, learners in the "Audit" track interact only with posts, responses, and comments from other learners in the "Audit" track, and learners in the "Verified" track interact only with posts, responses, and comments from learners in the "Verified" track.
+For example, you have two enrollment tracks in your course ("Free" and "Certificate").
+If you choose to divide discussions based on enrollment track groups, and specify that a course-wide discussion topic called "Assignments" is divided, then although all learners see the topic, learners in the "Free" track interact only with posts, responses, and comments from other learners in the "Free" track, and learners in the "Certificate" track interact only with posts, responses, and comments from learners in the "Certificate" track.

 Discussion topics that are not divided are unified, meaning that all learners in the course can see and respond to posts, responses, and comments from any other learner in the course.

-If you divide discussions, a good practice is to also apply a naming convention so that learners know the audience for the discussion topics before they add any posts.
+If you divide discussions, a good practice is to also apply a naming convention so that learners clearly see the audience for the discussion topics before they add posts to that topic.
 For information about naming conventions, see :ref:`Apply Naming Conventions to Discussion Topics`.

-..note::  Another method of providing segregated discussion experiences for learners in your course is to use the visibility settings of discussion components, instead of dividing discussions that all learners share access to.
-You can add multiple discussion components and use visibility settings to make each discussion component visible only to a specific group of learners.
-With this method, you are not limited to choosing which single group type by which to group discussions.
+.. note:: Another method of providing segregated discussion experiences for learners in your course is to use the access settings of discussion components, instead of dividing discussion topics that all learners share access to.
+You can add multiple discussion components and use each component's access  settings to restrict access to each discussion component to a specific group of learners.
+With this method, you are not limited to choosing the same single group type by which to divide discussions.
 For more information, see XXXXXX

 .. _Example Dividing Discussion Topics Based on Enrollment Track: